What is FAST?

-FAST is a congregation based community organizing in Pinellas County, FL whose mission is to engage people of diverse faiths in a process of listening, planning, action and reflection in order to empower our members and those we serve to address the root causes of injustice in Pinellas County.
+FAST is a congregation-based community organizing group in Pinellas County, FL.
+Our mission is to engage people of diverse faiths in a process of listening, planning, action, and reflection in order to build power and address the root causes of injustice in Pinellas County.

 Presently FAST has 42 member congregations representing over 50,000 individual members.
 We come from all parts of Pinellas County and are comprised of diverse racial, ethnic, socio-economic, and religious backgrounds.